 Boarding life is inherently an educational experience.
 It contributes in many ways to a student's social and emotional development.
 The boarding community endeavours to teach lessons of socialisation, communication, respect and tolerance.
-Through the boys' commitment, and our support, the boys have the opportunity to become outwardly focused, valuable members of the community.
+Through the boys' commitment and our support the students have the opportunity to become outwardly focused, valuable members of the community.
 Our primary objective is to provide pastoral care for boys and help foster their growth into adulthood.

 Burbury House is the building that is home to The Hutchins School boarding program.
-Burbury House has undergone an extensive, multi-million dollar refurbishment and was reopened in August 2011.
-Burbury House is currently home to 45 boys from Tasmania, other Australian states and overseas.
+Burbury House has undergone an extensive multi-million dollar refurbishment and was reopened in August 2011.
+The House is currently home to 35 boys from Tasmania, other Australian states and overseas.

 The Director of Boarding supervises Burbury House and manages all residential aspects of boarding life at Hutchins.
 He is supported by our Residential Tutors who supervise and assist boarders during their meal times, social activities, evening studies and on weekends.
 Matron is on call every day and first-rate medical and dental facilities are available nearby.
-The Burbury House Chef and Kitchen Staff provide boarders with a variety of local and international culinary experiences and our laundry and cleaning staff ensure that boarders are always housed in a clean and sanitary environment.
-In addition, a voluntary group of boarders' parents work with the residential staff to ensure excellent care for the boys of Burbury House.
+The Burbury House Chef and Kitchen Staff provide boarders with a variety of local and international culinary experiences.
+Our laundry and cleaning staff ensure that boarders are always housed in a clean and sanitary environment.
+In addition a voluntary group of boarders' parents work with the residential staff to ensure excellent care for the students of Burbury House.

 Burbury House aims to create an environment in which:

 - Older boys accept a meaningful and active role in the administration of the boarding house, developing both a positive concern for the younger students and leadership skills.